 Aldous Huxley famously said, “After silence, that which comes nearest to expressing the inexpressible is music.”
 In fact, perhaps music has the edge.

-Here are some suggestions for similar style relaxation music channels on Calm Radio.
+Here are some suggestions for similar style relaxing music channels on Calm Radio.
 Try Calm Radio's Sleep channel.
-Calm Radio Ambient I Spaces and Ambient II Things free relaxation music channels are wonderful sources for ambient relaxing and calming music.
+Calm Radio Ambient I Spaces and Ambient II Things free music channels are wonderful sources for calm and relaxing ambient music.

 - London Telegraph https://www.telegraph.co.uk/news/uknews/8830066/Band-creates-the-most-relaxing-tune-ever.html